qooxdoo/qooxdoo/documentation/tech_manual/source/pages/project/qooxdoo_website.rst

 Assets
 ======

 All sub systems retrieve stylesheets and script files from the `resources <http://resources.qooxdoo.org>`_ host.
-Stylesheets are in LESS format and need to be compiled to CSS when changed.
+See :doc:`resources.qooxdoo.org` for more information.

 Screenshots
 ===========